Hospital Broadcasting Association

-The Hospital Broadcasting Association (HBA) supports the 210 or so independent hospital broadcasting organisations serving hospitals, hospices and nursing homes in the UK.
+The Hospital Broadcasting Association (HBA) supports the 160 independent hospital broadcasting organisations serving hospitals, hospices and nursing homes in the UK.
 The vast majority of these organisations provide hospital radio services through a variety of broadcast medium as well as a few hospital television services.

 HBA's patron is the former Head of Presentation at BBC Radio 2, Alan Dedicoat, who before joining the BBC started his radio life in the hospital radio "trade".

 Function

 Advice and guidance

 HBA provides advice and guidance to the management of the stations on all aspects of running a hospital broadcasting organisation.
 This is available via its website, its members' magazine, at national conferences, regional events and in response to specific enquiries.
 This expertise is vital to the stations, as many of a station's members will not have had previous experience in either broadcasting, running or managing an organisation.

 The HBA also provides regular training events for those involved with the associations member stations; attracting guest speakers who have a wealth of professional experience in radio broadcasting and interview techniques, radio technology or the finer points of computer based broadcasting software.
 In addition HBA offers training and support on numerous administration elements of managing a charity.